 - If you have trouble picking a flavor, think about how you would use the alcohol.
 Is it meant for sipping or to use in mixed drinks?
 For instance, if your infused vodka will be used in Bloody Marys, think about what will work best with that flavor profile.

 - Northwest Edible has a very thorough tutorial on this subject, including some guidelines for what flavors go with what booze, and Boozed and Infused is a great resource for recipe inspiration.

 9 Infused Alcohol Recipes

 All these measurements are suited to mix with 32 ounces of booze.
-Use more or less depending on how intense or subtle you like the flavor, and/or if you’re making in bigger batches.
+Use more or less depending on how intense or subtle you like the flavor and if you’re making it in bigger batches.

 Bourbon / Whiskey Infusions

 2 vanilla beans (split down the middle) + 1/2 cup coffee beans slightly crushed with a mortar and pestle—or a plastic bag and wooden spoon

 2 vanilla beans (split down the middle) + 8 ounces dried or fresh cherries (no need to pit)